joeromero/docs/index.md

 title: Home
 ---

 Have you been roaming the internet in search of a tool that will let you make the wild maps in your imagination?
 Maybe you have grown weary of all the headaches that can come with geospatial data processing?
 Or perhaps you are new to mapping and are looking for something easy to learn but unlimited in potential?
-You're in luck, we are here to team up with you to make those and the many other challenges of online mapping fade into a distant memory.
+You're in luck, CartoDB is here to team up with you to make these and the many other challenges of online mapping fade into a distant memory.

 ## What is CartoDB?